V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 #### Strut Plates

-The Strut plates were designed to be up to 6.35mm (1/4") thick.
+The Three Strut plates were designed to be up to 6.35mm (1/4") thick.
 Hardboard or any similarly rigid materials work best here.

 Here are the pre-made most common Strut Plate sizes.